Scarlet fever is caused by an infection with bacteria called A Streptococcus. This is the same bacteria that cause strep throat.

 With proper antibiotic treatment, the symptoms of scarlet fever should get better quickly.
 However, the rash can last for up to 2 to 3 weeks before it fully goes away.

-Complications are rare with the right treatment, but can include:
+Complications are rare with the right treatment, but may include:

-Bacteria are spread by direct contact with infected people, or by droplets exhaled by an infected person.
+Bacteria are spread by direct contact with infected people, or by droplets an infected person coughs or exhales.
 Avoid contact with infected people.

 Reviewed By: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.